moatazsakar/Attitude-Dynamics-and-Control-of-a-Nano-Satellite-Orbiting-Mars/README.md

 Science mode: The satellite camera must point to mars.
 Communication mode: The satellite must point to the large satellite to transfer data.
 Power mode: The satellite must point the solar panels to the sun to recharge.

+The project is still under develoment [Not completed]